ansible/galaxy_ng/docs/config/collection_signing.md

 ```

 1. A django management command.
-2. Name, the signing_service should get in the database.
+2. Name the signing_service should get in the database.
 3. Absolute path to Shell script where the signing is created.
 4. Key id of the public key.